-Daniel Freedman is Research Scientist at Google Research, where he leads the Verily Research organization.
+Daniel Freedman is Research Czar at Verily (= Google Life Sciences), where he leads the Verily Research organization.
 Daniel had previously served as Research Scientist at Google Research.
 At both Verily and Google, Daniel has led a group of scientists whose focus is the automation of medicine through intelligent imaging.
 In addition to automated medicine, Daniel's current research interests include advanced imaging modalities - both nanoscale imaging using optical microscopy as well as full sound-speed inversion ultrasound; the application of deep learning to the solution of problems in quantum mechanics; and fundamental techniques in computer vision and artificial intelligence.

 Daniel received his AB in Physics from Princeton University (Magna Cum Laude, Phi Beta Kappa, Sigma Xi) in 1993, and his PhD in Engineering Sciences from Harvard University in 2000.